matthewbauer/nixiosk/README.md

 ## Design Goals

 1. Ensure that, prior to switching to any configuration, the full source is committed to git.
 This ensures that a single git hash is sufficient to completely reconstruct your configuration as it was at any point in history.
-1. Ensure that it's always possible to rollback or reconfigure without network access.
+2. Ensure that it's always possible to rollback or reconfigure without network access.
 In particular, we want to be able to recover from a scenario where a configuration change makes the internet unreachable.
+3. Built-in backward compatibility for Basalt itself.